Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Discussion and limitations

 Methodologically, the EnKF provides a scalable alternative to standard particle filtering, particularly in moderately high-dimensional or computationally constrained settings.
-While the EnKF likelihood is only a Gaussian approximation, we employ an unbiased correction, following \citet{drovandi2022ensemble}, which reduces sensitivity to the ensemble size.
+While the EnKF likelihood is only a Gaussian approximation, we employ an unbiased correction, following \cite{drovandi2022ensemble}, which reduces sensitivity to the ensemble size.
 In addition, rather than assuming a fixed observation noise variance, we dynamically update the observation noise variance at each filtering step using the ensemble-predicted state estimates.
 This adaptive treatment of observation uncertainty allows the filter to better reflect time-varying variability in incidence data.
 Although we do not provide formal bias quantification, previous studies indicate that EnKF-based likelihoods yield stable and accurate inference in moderately nonlinear systems when combined with MCMC \citep{khalil2015estimation, drovandi2022ensemble}.
 Our simulation studies confirm this behavior, showing that the approximation error remains small and posterior means closely match those obtained with standard SMC$^2$.
 Importantly, the diffusion-driven SEIR formulation combined with Bayesian filtering provides a flexible mechanism for detecting temporal changes in transmission, such as those resulting from behavioral shifts or intervention measures, without requiring explicit change-point modeling.
 In our simulations, the method accurately recovers both the transmission rate and the effective reproduction number, even without knowledge of their true trajectories.
 The application to the 2022 U.S. mpox outbreak further demonstrates that eSMC$^2$ delivers well-calibrated, near-real-time estimates of transmission dynamics and effective reproduction numbers, supporting timely situational awareness and public health decision-making.
+It should be noted that this orecasting analysis is retrospective and does not account for real-time complexities such as data revisions and reporting delays, so predictive performance may be optimistic relative to an operational setting \citep{charniga2024nowcasting}.